Adam Greenberg (baseball): Team Israel

 Greenberg played for the Israeli national baseball team during the 2013 World Baseball Classic qualifier.
 Greenberg entered the first game of the tournament as a defensive replacement for left field, and walked during his sole plate appearance.
 During the second game, Greenberg once again entered as a defensive replacement in left field, and did not have an at bat.
 Greenberg did not appear in the third and final game.

-Retirement

-Greenberg officially announced his retirement from baseball in February 2014.

 National Jewish Sports Hall of Fame

 In 2014, he was inducted into the National Jewish Sports Hall of Fame.

-Politics
+Political career

-In April, 2018, Greenberg announced his candidacy for Connecticut's 12th Senate district as a Republican.
+In April 2018, Greenberg announced his candidacy for Connecticut's 12th Senate district as a Republican.
 Ted Kennedy Jr., son of former U.S. Senator Ted Kennedy, announced that he would not run for another term.
 He lost to Democrat Christine Cohen.